premthomas/Ollama-and-Agents/README.md

 You are convinced.
 You have installed WSL2 and have access to bash.
 Let's talk a little about the programming language and interface we will be using to accomplish our task.

 The preferred programming language for Data Scientists is Python.
 And the interface I will choose today is Visual Studio Code.
 The short answer to why I am choosing this editor is the ability to write both complex Python packages and simple notebooks for testing code.
 You can learn more about Visual Studio Code [here](https://code.visualstudio.com/docs).
 Implement the simple example provided [here](https://code.visualstudio.com/docs/python/python-tutorial) to ensure that your machine and environment are fully set up.

+## Let's begin
+For ease of explainability, I will be using a notebook.

+Step 1: Install and import the library for CrewAI

+`pip install crewai` (Run this code on the terminal)

+`from crewai import Agent, Task, Crew, Process`